BofA tells judge MBIA split must be annulled

 By Karen Freifeld

-NEW YORK Bond insurer MBIA Inc's (MBI.N) restructuring during the financial crisis must be annulled because it was based on bad information, a lawyer for banks challenging the restructuring said on Tuesday.
+NEW YORK, May 15 Bond insurer MBIA Inc's restructuring in the midst of the financial crisis must be annulled because it was based on bad information, a lawyer for banks challenging the restructuring said on Tuesday.

-Robert Giuffra, a lawyer for Bank of America Corp (BAC.N) and Societe Generale (SOGN.PA), made the argument in his opening statement in a case the banks brought against MBIA and the state insurance department to overturn the 2009 restructuring.
+Robert Giuffra, a lawyer for Bank of America Corp and Societe Generale, made the argument in his opening statement in a case the banks brought against MBIA and the state insurance department to overturn the 2009 restructuring.

 The reorganization of the Armonk, New York-based bond insurer, once the largest U.S. bond insurer, segregated MBIA's troubled structured-finance business from its traditional municipal bond insurance business.